mitoNGS/MToolBox_snakemake/doc/run-the-pipeline.rst

 +----------+---------+--------------------------+--------------------------+

 In this case, sample_1 is represented by two PE libraries, while sample_2 is represented by one.

+- **config.yaml**

+This file contains basic configuration for the whole workflow.
+Default configuration should fit most cases; you might want to check the `mark_duplicates` option (which removes duplicate reads with Picard MarkDuplicates) and set it to True or False, depending on your needs.
+TODO: add realign indels option

+- **cluster.yaml**

+TODO: add stuff

 A recap
 ^^^^^^^